YottaDB/YDBDoc/MultiLangProgGuide/jsprogram.rst

    > ydb.open({callinTable: process.env.HOME + '/nodem/resources/nodem.ci'});

-.. _gt-cm-client:
+.. _js-gt-cm-client:

 ++++++++++++++
 GT.CM Client
 ++++++++++++++

-Nodem can be configured to function as a `GT.CM client <../AdminOpsGuide/gtcm.html#gt-cm-client>`_, allowing it to connect with a remote database.
+Nodem can be configured to function as a :ref:`gt-cm-client`, allowing it to connect with a remote database.
 The :code:`ipAddress` and/or :code:`tcpPort` property can be set in the :code:`open()` method, allowing Nodem to set up the environment to connect with a YottaDB database on a remote server that already has a GT.CM server listening at that address and port.
 If only :code:`ipAddress` or :code:`tcpPort` is defined, the other one will be set with a default value; 127.0.0.1 for :code:`ipAddress`, or 6789 for :code:`tcpPort`.
 Nodem will then set the :code:`$ydb_cm_NODEM` environment variable for that Nodem process only, with the address and port in the :code:`open()` call, e.g.,

 .. code-block:: javascript